Safety Rules of the Road

 - Run against Traffic – Run on the side of the road where you can see the vehicle and more importantly, the driver.
 Make eye contact.

 - Look both ways before crossing.
 Be sure the driver of a car acknowledges your right-of-way before crossing in front of a vehicle.
 Obey traffic signals.

-- Carry identification or write your name, phone number, and blood type on the inside sole of your running shoe.
+- Carry identification or write your name and phone number on the inside sole of your running shoe.
 Include any medical information.

 - Carry a cell phone or change for a phone call.
 Know the locations of public phones along your regular route.

 - Don’t challenge cars to a race – If you and a car are both approaching an intersection, stop and let the car go first. (don’t second guess the car – it is much faster than you.)

 - Alter or vary your running route pattern – Run in familiar areas if possible.
 In unfamiliar areas, such as while traveling, contact a local RRCA club or running store.
 Know where open businesses or stores are located.

 - Write down or leave word of the direction of your run.
 Tell friends and family of your favorite running routes.

 - Beware of stopped cars waiting to make a right turn – Stop and wait until they make the turn, or run behind them.